 But you can also tailor rules that are very specific to your business.
 For instance, an online store may have a list of products that are considered high-risk, even if they’re not high value.

-Last but not least, by labelling each case where your fraud prevention system caught an ATO and where it didn’t, you could use machine-learning to suggest rules that might not be obvious to the human eye.
+Last but not least, by labelling each case where your ATO prevention system caught an attempt and where it didn’t, you could use machine-learning to suggest rules that might not be obvious to the human eye.

 Leverage Dynamic Friction